AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

 ### Update the Environment Name

-Since the exported name of the environments from Developer Console is randomly generated, let's quickly give it a more descriptive name so you don't confuse environments later on when you start working on your real Platform implementation
+Since the exported name of the environment from Developer Console is randomly generated, let's quickly give it a more descriptive name so you don't confuse environments later on when you start working on your real Platform implementation

 1. With the environment variables screen still open, click the **Edit** on the top-right
 1. Update the **Environment Name** to `Luma Tutorial`